groovy-tutorial/groovy-tutorial/manuscript/10/10_10_OtherTopics.md

     window.addReceiver { println "I just received a '$it' event" } as Command

-The Groovy documentation has [a section on SAMs](http://docs.groovy-lang.org/latest/html/documentation/#closure-coercion) and Wikipedia describes the [Command Pattern](https://en.wikipedia.org/wiki/Command_pattern#Terminology) on which
+The Groovy documentation has [a section on SAMs](http://docs.groovy-lang.org/latest/html/documentation/#closure-coercion) and Wikipedia describes the [Command Pattern](https://en.wikipedia.org/wiki/Command_pattern#Terminology) on which this model of interaction is based.

 ### Observable Maps